18F/before-you-ship/_pages/infrastructure/monitoring.md

 * **Reachability:** Alerts should go directly to their devices, not just to Slack.
 * **Escalation path:** Team members should know how to at least _start_ dealing with alerts.
 [Here's a great example from College Scorecard](https://docs.google.com/document/d/1Lfr_IufB9nuTjsZJgsm5CxfBRFVbHj266zMddhzWCJg/edit).
 (Thanks, @abisker!)
 * **Direct access to monitoring systems:** Make sure everyone has a working login on whichever monitoring systems you pick, and has at least a little experience navigating them.
 * **Clear expectations of uptime & availability:** At present, 18F staff work 40 hour weeks and there is no requirement to be available in off hours.
 In practice, people want to make sure their stuff works, and many will jump online to fix things if they see a problem over the weekend.
-But **there no expectation of this**.
+But **there should be no expectation of this**.
 Furthermore, **this understanding must be established with project partners.** Projects that need greater support coverage should arrange dedicated on-call staff elsewhere.

 ## Errors & Performance Problems